Igorot resistance to Spanish colonization: Missionary work

-Spanish missionaries also made the effort to convert the Igorots to Catholicism, with missions primarily led by the Augustinian order based in Ilocos and the Dominican order based in Cagayan.
+Spanish missionaries also made the effort to convert the Igorots to Catholicism, with missions primarily led by the Augustinian Order based in Ilocos and the Dominican Order based in Cagayan.
 During the early decades of Spanish colonization, some friars were able to traverse the Cordillera mountains unarmed in order to proselytize and convert people living in the mountains.
 Missionaries who were also aware of the Igorot gold mines aided in its secrecy, presumably out of a sense of sparing the local population from the excessive exploitation that happened in colonial Peru.

 In 1604, the Dominicans established a mission in Pudtol, the first in the Cordilleras.
 Additional missions would also be established in Capinatan in 1691 and Tonglo in 1755, all in modern-day Benguet province.
 More missions in Ifugao and Lepanto would be established in the 1800s.
 More missions would be established during the 18th century but would not last over a decade.

 The Dominicans relented after the Spanish colonial government assured them that the Igorot gold mines would not suffer the same fate as the American silver mines.
 The Church would try to encourage exploration of the Cordilleras to facilitate conversion among the native populace.
 In 1619, the Church justified the subjugation of the Igorots under the basis of just war by first offering an amnesty with the expectation that they will refuse, before proceeding with an invasion.

 Dominicans also established missions in lowland areas to entice Igorots to come down for conversion, also known as reduccion.
 Though some Igorots would be Christianized, Igorots usually responded by attacking mission towns and razing them to the ground, such as the case of San Bartolome, Malionglong in 1668.
-The Tonglo mission in 1755 was similarly razed by the Spanish after the Igorots drove out Fr.
+The Tonglo mission in 1755 was similarly razed by the Spaniards after the Igorots drove out Fr.
 Pedro Vivar for smashing their idols.
 The Igorots simply relocated deeper into the mountains.

 Missionary activity persisted in the 18th century, led by the Dominicans in Cagayan, with mixed success.
 Their goal was to connect the Pangasinan and Cagayan missions through a direct route in the Caraballo mountains.

 Missionary work in the Cordillera mountains would be withdrawn at the start of the 18th century.
-Missionary work was confined to the reduccion areas near the frontier, where it was more easily defensible for the Spanish.
+Missionary work was confined to the reduccion areas near the frontier, where it was more easily defensible for the Spaniards.
 Priests engaged with Igorot communities on a village level and participated in local politics in order to get concessions and convert them to Catholicism.

 Igorots were resistant to Catholic conversion.
 For the most part, Igorots reacted negatively to attempts to proselytize, often driving Spanish priests out or resorting to violence.
 Some Igorots used baptism as a way to be allowed access to trade in the lowlands.
-Igorot refusal to convert was also reinforced by their refusal to pay tribute to the Spanish.
+Igorot refusal to convert was also reinforced by their refusal to pay tribute to the Spaniards.